aav-98/LBP-PROJECT/README.md

--hq --hist_equal [help: select whether or not to apply histogram equalization to images] -m  --method [help: method to determine the pattern, select between default, ror, uniform, nri_uniform, and var] -t  --training [help: select whether or not to train ML model]
+-hq --hist_equal [help: select whether or not to apply histogram equalization to images] -m  --method [help: method to determine the pattern, select between default, ror, uniform, nri_uniform, and var] -t  --training [help: select whether or not to train ML model] -he --height [help: select the number of image splits on the vertical side of the image] -w --width [help: select the number of image splits on the horizontal side of the image]
 ```

 ## EVALUATION